 The major components of the MET package are represented in Figure 1.1.
 The main stages represented are input, reformatting, plotting, intermediate output, statistical analyses, and output and aggregation/analysis.
 The MET-TC package functions independently of the other MET modules, as inducated in the Figure.
 Each of these stages is described further in later chapters.
-For example, the input and output formats are discussed in Chapter 2 as well as in the chapters associated with each of the statistics modules.
+For example, the input and output formats are discussed in 3 as well as in the chapters associated with each of the statistics modules.
 MET input files are represented on the far left.

-The reformatting stage of MET consists of the Gen-Vx-Mask, PB2NC, ASCII2NC, Pcp-Combine, MADIS2NC, MODIS regrid, WWMCA Regrid, and Ensemble Stat tools.
+The reformatting stage of MET consists of the Gen-Vx-Mask, PB2NC, ASCII2NC, Pcp-Combine, MADIS2NC, MODIS regrid, WWMCA Regrid, and Ensemble-Stat tools.
 The PB2NC tool is used to create NetCDF files from input PrepBufr files containing point observations.
 Likewise, the ASCII2NC tool is used to create NetCDF files from input ASCII point observations.
 Many types of data from the MADIS network can be formatted for use in MET by the MADIS2NC tool.
 MODIS and WWMCA files are regridded and formatted into NetCDF files by their respective tools.
 These NetCDF files are then used in the statistical analysis step.
-The Gen-Vx-Mask and Pcp-Combine are optional.
-The Gen-Vx-Mask tool will create a bitmapped masking area in one of two ways.
-The first is from a user specified polygon, i.e. a text file containing a series of latitudes / longitudes.
-This mask can then be used to efficiently limit verification to the interior of a user specified region.
-Similarly, the Gen-Vx-Mask tool can create a circular masking region, frequency used with radar observations.
-The Pcp-Combine tool accumulates precipitation amounts into the time interval selected by the user - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
+The Gen-Vx-Mask and Pcp-Combine tools are optional.
+The Gen-Vx-Mask tool will create a bitmapped masking area in a variety of ways.
+The output mask can then be used to efficiently limit verification to the interior of a user specified region.
+The Pcp-Combine tool can be used to add, subtract, or derive fields across multiple timesteps.
+Often it is run to accumulate precipitation amounts into the time interval selected by the user - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
 The Ensemble-Stat tool will combine many forecasts into an ensemble mean or probability forecast.
-Additionally, if observations are included ensemble rank histogram and probability integral transform information is produced.
+Additionally, if gridded or point observations are included, ensemble verification statistics are produced.

 Several optional plotting utilities are provided to assist users in checking their output from the data preprocessing step.
-Plot point obs will create a postscript plot showing the locations of point observations.
+Plot-Point-Obs creates a postscript plot showing the locations of point observations.
 This can be quite useful for assessing whether the latitude and longitude of observation stations was specified correctly.
-Plot data plane produces a similar plot for gridded data.
-For users of the MODE object based verification methods, the plot_mode_field utility will create graphics of the MODE object output.
-Finally, WWMCA plot produces a plot of the raw WWMCA data file.
+Plot-Data-Plane produces a similar plot for gridded data.
+For users of the MODE object based verification methods, the Plot-MODE-Field utility will create graphics of the MODE object output.
+Finally, WWMCA-Plot produces a plot of the raw WWMCA data file.

 The main statistical analysis components of the current version of MET are: Point-Stat, Grid-Stat, Series-Analysis, Ensemble-Stat, MODE, MODE-TD (MTD), and Wavelet-Stat.
-The Point-Stat tool is used for grid-to-point verification, or verification of a gridded forecast field against a point-based observation (i.e., surface observing stations, ACARS, rawinsondes, and other observation types that could be described as a
+The Point-Stat tool is used for grid-to-point verification, or verification of a gridded forecast field against a point-based observation (i.e., surface observing stations, ACARS, rawinsondes, and other observation types that could be described as a point observation).

-Input Reformat Plot Statistics Analysis MET-TC ASCII Land Gridded NetCDF Combine VxMask Data File Analysis Regrid Shift PNG Obs NetCDF NetCDF TC DLAND DLand MODIS MODE ASCII Data Regrid NetCDF MODE Gridded PS MODE ATCF NetCDF TC PAIRS WWMCA Track STAT Data Data ASCII VWMCA NetCDF ASCII Plot PS ASCII ASCII2NC Point STAT TCST Grid ASCII PS NetCDF PrepBuf Stat PB2NC Point NetCDF STAT Point TC STAT ASCII MADIS Obs 1ADIS2NO Stat NetCDF Point STAT Point ASCII STAT LIDAR2NO Point HDF ASCII ASCII GSI ASCII GSI Diag Tools point observation).
 In addition to providing traditional forecast verification scores for both continuous and categorical variables, confidence intervals are also produced using parametric and non-parametric methods.
 Confidence intervals take into account the uncertainty associated with verification statistics due to sampling variability and limitations in sample size.
 These intervals provide more meaningful information about forecast performance.
 For example, confidence intervals allow credible comparisons of performance between two models when a limited number of model runs is available.